The Penguin Rocks logo

 After working together on a Deep Purple European tour and an album by Rainbow, Ritchie and Candice formed Blackmore’s Night In 1997.
 The two, who were married in 2008, have created a sound that utilizes melodies from as far back as the 12th century.

 “I had never heard Renaissance music before I met Ritchie, except for 'Greensleeves' which I begged my piano teacher to teach me during lessons,” explained Candice.
 “I didn’t really acknowledge the time period on it though - I was just entranced by the song.
 When I met Ritchie, purist Renaissance music was all he listened to.
-He would play tapes of it in the car or in his English tutor home in Connecticut.
+He would play tapes of it in the car or in his English tudor home in Connecticut.
 I would just look out the window watching the snow fall in the middle of nowhere with deer eating grass on the lawn and that music playing in the background and it just seemed to be the perfect soundtrack to nature.
 Like watching a movie - it all fit and everything made sense.
 It was beautiful.”

 From the outside, it might seem like a giant leap to go from bands like Deep Purple and Rainbow to Blackmore’s Night, but both of those bands tried to defy expectations as well.
 On the band’s website, Blackmore’s Night says their music is “a release from the stress of the world.”